BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Steven kept going, spinning more ridiculous stories, keeping the officer distracted.

-Meanwhile, Dmitry crept around the back of the station.
-The back door was locked, but it was old ; a simple deadbolt.
-He pulled out a small pry bar from his jacket and worked it into the frame.
+Meanwhile, Dmitry crept around the sie of the station.
+The side door was unlocked.
+Dmitry had prepared for a locked door...
+"Nyet, they don't even care if I break in."
+He whispered to himself.

 *Click.*